 /builds/openshift-paas

-Top secret on-prem networks running self-hosted AI models.
-Every dependency vendored, every image scanned, every certificate managed internally.
-This is where I learned the patterns that AI agents need—observability, deterministic deployments, graceful failure.
+Restricted self-managed platforms running high-consequence workloads.
+Every dependency reviewed, every image scanned, every certificate managed deliberately.
+This is where the transferable reliability patterns came from: observability, deterministic delivery, graceful failure.

 > The same principles that make infrastructure boring make AI reliable.